Home

 • Blessed is that servant, whom his lord when he cometh shall find so doing."

-Conscientious stewardship and care of all that God has given us (including family) is a by-product of faith, trust and true love of God.
-So should a Christian buy insurance?
-Provided that our conscience is clear, there is nothing inherently wrong with purchasing insurance.
-This would be the same as purchasing any other viable commodity.
-Does Christianity forbid anyone from purchasing an umbrella on a sunny day, that would protect them from the possibility of rain at some other time?
+Conscientious stewardship and care of all that God has given us (including family and home) is a by-product of faith, trust, and true love of God.
+Thus, a Christian can purchase insurance provided that his conscience is clear because there is nothing inherently wrong with purchasing it.
+It is no different than having money in the bank to pay future bills.
+It's the same as purchasing any other viable commodity.
+Does Christianity forbid anyone from purchasing an umbrella on a sunny day that would protect them from the possibility of rain sometime in the future?
 Of course not.
 This is the very same principle.

 Ecclesiastes 8:7